-From time-to-time, I am asked for help in jumpstarting a client’s retirement fund.
-Whether behind on savings due to divorce, a business setback, or just getting a late start, an investor can usually take certain steps to get back on track.
+From time to time, I am asked for help in jumpstarting a client’s retirement fund.
+Whether behind on savings because of divorce, a business setback or just getting a late start, an investor can usually take certain steps to get back on track.
 While each situation is different and may require a customized approach, the following steps provide big-picture guidance.

 - Check your bank accounts and credit cards for unnecessary spending.
 In particular, be on the lookout for automatic charges coming from service providers that you may no longer be using and perhaps weren’t even aware were still charging for their services.
 (Believe it or not, I see this a lot.)

 - Consider the types of savings that you may already be engaged in.
-As a general rule, qualified retirement plans will allow an investor to sock away more money than non-retirement accounts due to the tax savings associated with the programs.
+As a general rule, qualified retirement plans will allow an investor to sock away more money than non-retirement accounts because of the tax savings associated with the programs.

 The rules governing defined benefit plans are complicated, so those contemplating such a strategy should seek qualified advice from a CFP® professional.